-Some of the control settings are programmed by S&C at the factory.
-The interrupter IDs are programmed to match the "way" designation of the Vista switchgear.
-S&C also programs the following Global Settings: Continuous Current Rating, Fault Interrupting Rating, and Trip Mode.
+Some of the Control Settings are programmed by S&C at the factory.
+The interrupter IDs are programmed to match the "way" designation of the Vista SD switchgear.
+S&C will also program the following global settings: Continuous Current Rating, Fault Interrupting Rating, and Trip Mode.

-Before energizing the Vista switchgear, make sure to:
+Before energizing the Vista SD switchgear, you must:

-- Change the User and Admin passwords from their factory default settings - Confirm the system frequency (60 Hz is the default setting) - Confirm the continuous current rating matches the ratings of the Vista switchgear, as listed on the nameplate - Confirm the fault-interrupting rating matches the rating of the Vista switchgear as listed on the nameplate - Check that the Trip Mode setting matches the capabilities of the switchgear and the application.
-Note that single-phase fault interrupters can be configured for either the Single-Phase Trip/Single-Phase Lockout or Single-Phase Trip/Three-Phase Lockout setting.
+- Change the User and Admin passwords from their factory default settings. - Confirm the 60-Hz system frequency is the default setting. - Confirm the continuous current rating matches the ratings of the Vista SD switchgear as listed on the nameplate. - Confirm the fault-interrupting rating matches the rating of the Vista SD switchgear as listed on the nameplate. - Check that the Trip Mode setting matches the capabilities of the switchgear and the application.
+Vista SD Underground Distribution Switchgear is a three-phase trip device and should only be set to three-phase trip/three-phase lockout.
 Three-phase trip/three-phase lockout fault interrupters cannot be set to the Single-Phase Trip setting or the switchgear may not respond properly to faults.